QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 <!-- 4 -->
 <tr>
 <td>split a long line on multiples lines</td>
-<td>Do not make a "if" directly inside another "if",
+<td>Do not make an "if" statement directly inside one,
-try merging conditions.</td>
+try merging their conditions.</td>
 <td></td>
 </tr>
 <!-- 5 -->